erinzm/SageMathematics-raspi/README.md

   tar zxvf sage-5.8.raspi-hardfp-armv6l-Linux.tar.gz
 ````

+If the untarring fails, try prefixing tar with sudo - that sometimes works.
+If that doesn't work, *please* post an issue!

 Please report any issues with the multiple images on this repository's issue tracker, as I have not yet tested each image.